Gordon999/Pi_Hailo_Wildlife/README.md

 Probably needs the Active Cooler fitted to the Pi5, l change the fan to start at 60degC.

-if you want to crop the image to make use of the full 640x640...
+if you want to crop the image to make use of the full 640x640... this will crop GS image to 1088x1088 and rescale to 640x640

     def get_pipeline_string(self):